 Gathering your supplies is a form of taking action.
 Clearing a surface for sorting is also a form of taking action.
 Even getting your music set up is an action.
 The secret to success is taking small, achievable consistent action every time you embark on an organizing project.

 For many this can be the most difficult part of embarking on an organizing project.
-You have great intentions but once the reality of going through items, making decision after decision and physically moving or transporting items, you will lose focus, get bored and maybe want to give up.
+You have a plan but once the reality of sorting items, making decision after decision and physically moving or transporting items, you will lose focus, get bored and maybe want to give up.
 Don’t!

 When you focus on the tasks of physical organizing and decluttering, there are some very real ways you are enhancing your body and mind’s wellbeing.